Benefits Of Savasana Yoga And How To Do It

 5. Control Your Awareness

 Savasana is all about recognizing the present state of your body.
 After lying down, reflect on the sequence you just did.
 Notice the way your body physically feels.
 Place your attention on your right toes, then on the right foot and knee.
-Repeat on the left leg, and then slowly up your thighs, pelvis, stomach, etc. Continue until you reach your head.
+Repeat on the left leg, and then slowly up your thighs, pelvis, and stomach.
+Continue until you reach your head.

 6. Breathe Slowly

 Take deep, slow “belly” breaths.
 This means that you should breathe from your diaphragm, which makes the lower belly move up and down.
 This will calm the body and help you relax.

 This act of controlled breathing will also increase your lung capacity and improve circulation.4 Repeat until you fall into blissful relaxation, but make sure you don’t fall asleep.